Belayohio/project-3/README.md

 column ['geo'] should be split on comma into lat and long columns

-column ['tags'] the data should be extracted and saved tags[] list, duplicate values should be droped, and a tags_df should be created, where each unique tag has an index. corrupted tags should be deleted.
+column ['tags'] the data should be extracted and saved as tags[ ] list, duplicate values should be droped, and a tags_df should be created, where each unique tag has an index. corrupted tags should be deleted.

 values in column ['tags'] then should be replaced with numbers - idexes of tags

 example --

-"Z, Cope cage, Jammer, Additional armour" should look like " 23, 65, 7, 43" or whever the coresponding indexes would be for those tags
+"Z, Cope cage, Jammer, Additional armour" should look like " 23, 65, 7, 43" or whatever the coresponding indexes would be for those tags

 PART 3# project-3